autonity/docs.autonity.org/node-operators/run-aut/index.md

 - Ensure that the host machine meets the [minimum requirements](/node-operators/install-aut/#requirements)
 :::

+## Running the Autonity Go Client

+When initialised Autonity Go Client will connect to the specified Autonity network, find peer nodes, and begin to sync.
+AGC's default setting is to connect to Mainnet.

+If connecting to the [Bakerloo Testnet](/networks/testnet-bakerloo/), then the `--bakerloo` command-line option is specified when running the node.
+The Mainnet and Bakerloo genesis configuration are specified along with bootnodes in the AGC configuration and do not need to be specified.

+If connecting to a custom network genesis configuration and bootnode addresses will need to be specified.
+For how to do this see the Development guide page [Setting up custom networks](https://docs.autonity.org/developer/custom-networks/).

+This guide exemplifies connecting to Bakerloo.
+If connecting to Mainnet simply remove the `--bakerloo` flag.

 ## Run Autonity (binary or source code install) {#run-binary}

 - Ensure that the Autonity Go Client has been installed from a [pre-compiled binary](/node-operators/install-aut#install-binary) or from [source code](/node-operators/install-aut#install-source)